luco17/personalSite/src/content/books/poorCharliesAlamanac.md

 14. On specialisation (Charlie's talking about a travel magazine): "We'd have a travel magazine for business travel, so somebody would create one that was addressed solely at corporate travel departments... they didn't have to waste the ink and paper mailing out stuff that corporate travel departments weren't interested in reading.
 It was a more efficient system...
 Occasionally, scaling down and intensifying gives you the big advantage.
 Bigger is not always better."

-15. Sam Walton was pretty when he started his first store.
+15. Sam Walton was pretty old when he started his first store.
 On Sam Walton's rise: "You can say, 'Is this a nice way to behave?'
 Well, capitalism is a pretty brutal place.
 But I personally think the world is better for having Walmart.
 I mean you can idealise small town life, but I've spent a fair amount of time in small towns.
 And let me tell you - you shouldn't get too idealistic about all those businesses he destroyed.
 Plus, a lot of people who work at Walmart are very high grade, bouncy people who are raising nice children.
-I have no feeling that an inferiro culture destroyed a superior culture."
+I have no feeling that an inferior culture destroyed a superior culture."

 16. On the efficiency of looms in textiles: "He knew that the huge productivity increases that would come from a better machine introduced into the production of a commodity product would all go to the benefit of the buyers of the textiles...
 In all cases, the people who sell the machinery - and by and large, even the internal bureaucrats urging you to buy the equipment - show you projections with the amount you'll save at current prices with the new technology.
 However, they don't do the second stage of the analysis, which is to determine how much is going to stay home and how much is just going to flow through to the customer...
 So you keep buying things that will pay for themselves in three years.
 And after 20 years of doing it, somehow you've earned a return of only about 4% per annum."